llpamies/emonpub/README.md

 devices, using an ESP8266 board, and export the data to [EmonCMS](https://www.emoncms.org).

+The firmware for the EmonTX Shield boards is in: [emontx](https://github.com/llpamies/emontx)

 The [OpenEnergyMonitor](https://www.openenergymonitor.org/) project has existing solutions that do exactly that.
 However, I didn't manage to make them work as I intended.
 The problem is that the